privatenumber/lintroll/README.md

 #### options.node

-Type: `boolean`
+Type: `boolean | string[]`

 Default: `false`

 Whether to lint Node.js code.
+When `true`, it will treat all files as Node.js files.
+You can also pass in an array of glob patterns to specify which files are Node.js files.

 #### options.vue

 Type: `boolean`

 Default: `isInstalled('vue')`

 Whether to lint Vue code.